ropensci/roweb3/content/blog/2026-04-13-reviser/index.md

 The package ships with a GDP example dataset in long vintage format.
 Suppose we want to focus on U.S. GDP growth, visualize how estimates moved during the 2008-09 global financial crisis, and then ask whether early releases were systematically biased relative to a later benchmark.

+The first step is to reshape the data into a tidy vintage format, where each row corresponds to an observed value, the date it refers to, and the publication date of that estimate.

 ```r
 library(reviser)